Practice notes

 Execution of decrees in Uganda

 A judgment is only as good as its execution.
-Under Order 22 of the Civil Procedure Rules a decree-holder may enforce a decree by modes including attachment and sale of th…
+Under Order XXII of the Civil Procedure Rules a decree-holder applies for execution specifying the mode sought — attachment a…

 Defamation in Uganda